Nevermind

-Nevermind is the second studio album and major-label debut by American rock band Nirvana, released on September 24, 1991, by DGC Records.
+Nevermind is the second studio album by the American rock band Nirvana, released on September 24, 1991, by DGC Records.
 It was Nirvana's first release to feature drummer Dave Grohl.
 Produced by Butch Vig, Nevermind features a more polished, radio-friendly sound than the band's prior work.
 It was recorded at Sound City Studios in Van Nuys, California, and Smart Studios in Madison, Wisconsin, in May and June 1991, and mastered that August at the Mastering Lab in Hollywood, California.

-Written primarily by frontman Kurt Cobain, Nevermind is noted for channeling a range of emotions, being noted as dark, humorous, and disturbing.
+Contrary to the hedonistic themes popular in rock music at the time, writers have observed that Nevermind promoted the image of the sensitive artist in mainstream rock.
+Written primarily by frontman Kurt Cobain, the album is noted for channeling a range of emotions, being noted as dark, humorous, and disturbing.
 Its themes include alienation, frustration, anti-establishment and anti-sexist views, and troubled love inspired by Cobain's broken relationship with Bikini Kill's Tobi Vail.
-Contrary to the hedonistic themes popular in rock music at the time, writers have observed that Nevermind promoted the image of the sensitive artist in mainstream rock.
-According to Cobain, the sound of the album was influenced by bands such as Pixies, R.E.M., the Smithereens, and Melvins.
-Though the album is considered a cornerstone of the grunge genre, it is noted for its musical diversity, which includes acoustic ballads ("Polly" and "Something in the Way") and punk-influenced hard rock ("Territorial Pissings" and "Stay Away").
+A landmark in grunge and alternative rock, the album also features acoustic ballads and punk-inspired hard rock.